Usage

 configure inventory firmware-revision value

 Override firmware-revision with the provided value.
-By default,
+By de-

 unconfigure inventory firmware-revision